marc-verreault/systemlab-design/README.md

 Future releases of SystemLab-Design are planned and your feedback on the performance and features of this software is greatly welcome.
-Also, if you wish to contribute to improving the capabilities of SystemLab-Design, please contact the primary author for further information
+Also, if you wish to contribute to improving the capabilities of SystemLab-Design, please contact the primary author for further information (marc.verreault@systemlabdesign.com)

-For information on the software architecture see the intro comments to..
+For an overview of the software architecture please see the intro comments in the file *systemlab_main_v1902_r1.py* (under *systemlab-design/source*) - this is the main application module for the software.

-Development and testing of the software has been done using the Spyder IDE (version 3.3.2), which can be
+Development and testing of the software is done using the Spyder IDE (version 3.3.2), which can be installed using the PIP utility (**pip install spyder**).
+Other IDE's can be used however.

 INSTRUCTIONS ON HOW TO CREATE A BUILD OF SYSTEMLAB|DESIGN